 One way to get the benefits of garlic is to take a garlic supplement that contains allicin, a primary bioactive component of this pungent member of the onion family.
 You can also enjoy garlic in a variety of recipes.

 Garlic soup is a delicious way to boost your immune system.
-The recipe below calls for five to six whole heads of garlic—and that may sound like a lot of garlic—but the medley of ingredients in this soup creates a balanced blend of flavors.
+The recipe below calls for five to six whole heads of garlic—and that may sound like a lot—but the medley of ingredients in this soup creates a balanced blend of flavors.
 You may find yourself quickly developing a love for this potent immune enhancer.

 - 5–6 whole heads of garlic